Calimerostef/comap-homeassistant/README.md

     * a switch to display and turn-off temporary instructions
     * a sensor to display next instruction
     * a date/time sensor with last presence detected for each zone with presence detection
+    * a time entity to cusomize temporary instruction duration

 Features :